 Even though we didn’t use a lot of Montessori elementary materials, we still followed Montessori principles.
 For my children, that worked well.
 A Montessori elementary school would also have been wonderful for them.
 But it wasn’t essential.
 My children very much grew up as Montessori children.

 Many Montessori homeschoolers go on to a modified use of Montessori when their child reaches elementary level.
 For example, some use Classical Conversations with added Montessori materials.
-Montessori Print Shop tells more about that approach: “Combining Montessori with Classical Conversations.”
+Other Montessori homeschoolers tend to go toward a Charlotte Mason approach.

 See my “Montessori Elementary Homeschool Inspiration and Ideas” for a variety of ways to incorporate Montessori into elementary homeschooling.